Caterham 7 CSR

-The Caterham Seven CSR is the latest model from sports car manufacturer Caterham Cars.
+The Caterham Seven CSR is a sports car manufactured by Caterham Cars.
 The CSR is the most heavily modified Caterham, though it still retains the basic look of the Super Seven.
 The CSR has two engine options based on the same Duratec block, though modifications and power output differ.
 The entry level engine produces 200 bhp, with a 0-60 mph time of 3.7 seconds.
 The upgraded engine produces 260 bhp, with a 0-60 mph time of 3.1 seconds and a top speed of 155 mi/h.

 Performance

 The CSR represents the most radical redesign of the car since the introduction of the Seven in its 48-year history.
 The CSR is the subject of numerous improvements over previous models (see below), though it still retains the main aesthetics of Caterhams.

 Handling and braking

 While slightly heavier than other Caterhams the CSR still upholds Colin Chapman's philosophy of "add lightness."
 Weighing only 575 kg, the CSR has excellent handling, making it extremely agile.
 On the skidpad, the Caterham outperforms many supercars.
 Its 1.05 lateral g-force beats the 2007 Porsche 997 Turbo's 0.94 G, the Ferrari F50's 1.03 G, and the Ferrari Enzo's 1.01 G.

 In braking tests, the CSR performs well.
 From 70 mi/h to a complete stop, the CSR took 140 ft.
 The 997 Turbo, stopping from 60 mph took 99 ft.
 The Ferrari F50 performed well, stopping from 60 mi/h in 119 ft.
 For comparison, an average 2011 road car (2011 Chevrolet Cruze LS) takes 167 ft to completely stop from 70 mi/h and Formula One cars can stop in 56 ft from 62 mi/h.